darker-kuro/Morimens-Localizations/README.md

 Before each version update, @艾絲Ace will double check with all volunteers & moderators in the Volunteers Discord to make sure no one is left out.
 (names arranged in alphabetical order)
 ## English (EN):
-Arkaether, ghostboots, Goz, lyaistra, omnichromia, SophieChoice
+Arkaether, Dredge, ghostboots, Goz, lyaistra, omnichromia, SophieChoice

 ## French (FR):
 Basile, Goz, Jun, Loki Locstar, nauravale, Noah